 IVY compiler provides the following advantages:

-• tree shakable: remove unnecessary code (if you do not use some feature of Angular it will not add code to final app release);
+- tree shakable: remove unnecessary code (if you do not use some feature of Angular it will not add code to the final app release);

 Cloud computing means

-Also, Ivy focuses on improving coding experience, it makes easier to read and debug code.
+Also, Ivy focuses on improving the coding experience, making it easier to read and debug code.

 Here you can see the list of important updated features of Angular 8, except Ivy: